Luck of Our Own

-Luck of Our Own is the only album by American country music singer Dale Daniel.
-It was released in 1993 via BNA Records, then known as BNA Entertainment.
-The album produced the singles "You Gave Her Your Name" and "Coming Back to Haunt Me", neither of which charted.
+Luck of Our Own is an album by American country music singer Dale Daniel.
+(Lisa Dale Daniel) It was released in 1993 via BNA Records, a division of RCA records which at the time was known as BNA Entertainment.
+The album produced the singles "You Gave Her Your Name" and "Coming Back to Haunt Me".
+Jerry Crutchfield produced.

+Keith Urban later covered the title track on his first American self-titled album.
+The album features background vocals by Carol Ann Etheridge Ford, Gary Burr, Curtis “Mr.Harmony” young, and Dale.
+Burr also was the co-writer of Luck Of Our Own with Dale.

 Critical reception

 The album received positive reviews.
 Entertainment Weekly critic Alanna Nash gave it a B, saying that Daniel did not act as a "clone of country's leading divas."
 Jim Ridley of New Country magazine gave the album three stars out of five, comparing Daniel's voice to Kathie Baillie of Baillie & the Boys, also saying "the songs[…] tread familiar ground with enough honest feeling and detail to signify promise down the line."
 Billboard also gave a favorable review, saying that her "songwriting will separate Daniel from the pack."